yogin16/yogin16.github.io/_posts/2017-07-29-favourite-words.md

 > A word that was given true meaning by JK Rowling in the legendary book Harry Potter and the Deathly Hallows.

 ## Flipped
 > Because of the the movie Flipped.
-Some person are bigger than the sum of their individual parts.
+Some people are bigger than the sum of their individual parts.
 >> Turn over or cause to turn over with a sudden quick movement.
 You don't just fall in love.
 You flip.